 One of the favorite Roman foods, spaghetti or bucatini Amatriciana is always on the menu of traditional restaurants in the capital.
 Even though originally from Amatrice, a small town near Rieti, the amatriciana pasta sauce is one of the evergreen first courses in Rome all meat-eaters will order at least once during their trip.
-The ingredients are few and simple, this is why for the perfect result, it’s always better to choose high-quality ones.
+The ingredients of the Amatriciana recipe are few and simple, this is why for the perfect result, it’s always better to choose high-quality ones.

 Alongside tonnarelli cacio e pepe and spaghetti carbonara, most restaurants in Rome feature spaghetti or bucatini all’Amatriciana in their menu.
 Some of the best places in the city to try the traditional dish are Checchino dal 1887, Sora Lella, Armando al Pantheon, Felice A Testaccio, and Osteria Fernanda.
 But if you are not in Rome anymore, here is the full recipe and locals’ tips to make the perfect amatriciana at home.